Akash-EC3-Technologies/Tata_Motors_Training/Cloud/MqttBroker/README.md

 cafile /mosquitto/certs/ca.crt
 require_certificate true

-# Treat client certificate CN as username (useful for ACLs)
+# Treat client certificate CN as username (needed for ACLs)
 use_identity_as_username true

 # (Optional) Add password/ACLs in addition to mTLS